 Tomb with rock benches: the Tomb of Kings, Jerusalem

 The most common way to be buried was in a communal family tomb, in a cave hewn out of the rock.
 There were rock benches around the walls of each compartment, on which the body was placed.

-When these spaces had all been used, and another body had to be buried, the bones on the benches were collected together and placed in the center of the cave - either on the floor or in a shallow pit dug out for this
+When these spaces had all been used, and another body had to be buried, the bones on the benches were collected together and placed in the center of the cave - either on the floor or in a shallow pit dug out for this purpose.

-the bones in this way made it possible for one family to use the same
+Removing the bones in this way made it possible for one family to use the same tomb for many generations.

 The Canaanites placed food vessels (and presumably food), personal objects such as jewelry, inscribed seals and weapons with the dead body.
 This practice continued even as late as the 2nd or 1st century BC.

 A circa 1900 photograph of a